usmanmazharr/usmanmazharr.github.io/README.md

 ### Urban Point
 - **Description**: A popular e-commerce app that offers valuable discounts and promotions from local businesses in Qatar.
 Users can explore deals, track savings, and redeem vouchers across categories such as food, beauty, and retail.
-- **Technologies**: UIKit(Storyboard), RESTful APIs, ApplePay, UberRides, GooglePlay
+- **Technologies**: UIKit, Restful APIs, ApplePay, UberRides, GooglePlay
 - **App Store Link**: [Urban Point on App Store](https://apps.apple.com/us/app/urban-point/idXXXXXXXXX)

 ## Experience

-### Associate Engineer at VEROKE
+### Associate iOS Engineer at VEROKE
 **July 2024 - Present**

-- Integrating various payment SDKs, including Stripe, UberRides, Google Maps, and Google Places, to enhance app functionality.
+- Integrating various SDKs, including Stripe, UberRides, Google Maps, and Google Places, to enhance app functionality.
 - Refactoring legacy codebases using modern techniques and technologies to improve performance, maintainability, and scalability.
 - Contributing to the development and enhancement of UrbanPoint, a leading e-commerce app in Qatar.